Iowa meth kingpin is 3rd executed by US government this week

 TERRE HAUTE, Ind.
-(AP) — The U.S. government on Friday put to death an Iowa chemistry student-turned-meth kingpin convicted of killing five people, the third execution by the federal government in a week.
+(AP) — The U.S. government on Friday put to death an Iowa chemistry student-turned-meth kingpin convicted of killing five people, capping a week in which the Trump administration restored federal executions after a 17-year hiatus.

 The first in the spate federal executions happened Tuesday, when Daniel Lewis Lee was put to death for killing a family in the 1990s as part of a plot to build a whites-only nation.
 Lee’s execution, like Purkey’s, went ahead only after the U.S. Supreme Court gave it a green light in a 5-4 decision hours before.

-“There was no reason for the government to kill him, in haste or at all.
-In any case, they failed.
-The Dustin Honken they wanted to kill is long gone,” Nolan said.
-“The man they killed today was a human being, who could have spent the rest of his days helping others and further redeeming himself.
-May he rest in peace.”
+“There was no reason for the government to kill him, in haste or at all,” Nolan said.
+“The man they killed today … could have spent the rest of his days helping others and further redeeming himself.”

+In a statement, Justice Department spokesperson Kerri Kupec said “just punishment has been carried out.”

+“Nearly three decades after Honken coldly ended the lives of five people … all in an effort to protect himself and his criminal enterprise, he has finally faced justice,” Kupec said.

 While out on bond in his drugs case in July 1993, Honken and his girlfriend Angela Johnson kidnapped Lori Duncan and her two daughters from their Mason City, Iowa, home, then killed and buried them in a wooded area nearby.
 Ten-year-old Kandi and 6-year-old Amber were still in their swimsuits on the hot summer day when they were shot execution-style in the back of the head.